leticiacb1/Diabetes-Health-Indicators/README.md

 #### 7. Monitoring (data drift)

-To assess whether there was data drift with the data, run
+To assess whether there was data drift with the data, run:

 ```bash
   # Root folder